shishtpal/FormGenLib/README.md

     - Define form layout and then inject form components into defiend grid positions
 * So far, all we want to do is generate HTML Form ..

+* `onchange` event handler to Momorize form State
+* Memorize form State
+* Custom Form Handler Toolbar (to reload, to re-render, to save)